mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 reducing even the largest of creatures to nothing more than bone and viscera.
 At approximately 30 centimeters in height with a weight of one kilogram, they are formidable when spotted in the distance.
-This is compounded by the ‘whispering’ of their wings and constant chittering to one another.
+This is compounded by the 'whispering' of their wings and constant chittering to one another.

 Due to the proportion of their wings in relation to their body (2:1) they travel